Find out if your business will need to report new information to Companies House after Brexit, and how to do this.

 European economic interest groupings (EEIGs)

-Any EEIG registered in the UK from 1 January 2021 will be automatically converted to a United Kingdom economic interest grouping (UKEIG).
+Any EEIGs still registered in the UK from 1 January 2021 have been automatically converted to a UK economic interest grouping (UKEIG).

 The legislative changes for EEIGs can be found in The European Economic Interest Grouping (Amendment) (EU Exit) Regulations 2018.